2023–24 Detroit Red Wings season

 The 2023–24 Detroit Red Wings season was the 98th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
 It was the Red Wings' seventh season at Little Caesars Arena.
 This was the Red Wings' second season under head coach Derek Lalonde.
 The Red Wings played two games on November 16 and 17 in Stockholm at the Avicii Arena as part of the NHL Global Series.

-The Red Wings were eliminated from playoff contention for the eighth consecutive season via tiebreaker on April 16, 2024, after the Washington Capitals' 2–1 win over the Philadelphia Flyers.
+The Red Wings were eliminated from playoff contention for the eighth consecutive season for the first time in franchise history via tiebreaker on April 16, 2024, after the Washington Capitals' 2–1 win over the Philadelphia Flyers.
 They finished the season with a 41–32–9 record.
 This would result in their first non-losing season since 2015-16.